Lewis and Clark Bridge (Columbia River)

+Due to its width, there are very few bridges over the western portion of the Columbia River, which forms the border of Washington and Oregon.
+Until the completion of the Astoria-Megler Bridge in 1966, this was the only bridge over the Columbia west of Portland.

 The bridge is 2722 ft long with 210 ft of vertical clearance.
 The main span is 1200 ft long and the top of the bridge is 340 ft above the river.
 It was designed by Joseph Strauss, the engineer of the Golden Gate Bridge.

 In 1982, the bridge was entered on the National Register of Historic Places, as the Longview Bridge.
 A feasibility study commissioned by the Washington State Legislature in 1990 recommended the construction of a second bridge to handle future traffic volume.
+The Lewis and Clark Bridge was closed for four days in July 2023 to replace a floor beam and install new finger joints; during the closure, which was originally scheduled for eight days, the Wahkiakum County Ferry was used as a detour route for prioritized traffic.